thinkcompany/Eleventy-Starter/README.md

 npm run build
 ```

-Or build and spin up a local dev server:
+Or build and spin up a local dev server at http://localhost:8080/

 ```bash
 npm run dev